Renegade-Exodus/RUP/README.md

 # RUP
-Renegade User Packer for v1.30/DOS
+Renegade BBS User Packer for Renegade BBS v1.30/DOS

+This will remove all deleted users and pack the USERS.DAT file as well as update all .SCN and message pointers.